b-fuze/lces/README.md

 ## Why I made LCES

-LCES (pronounced "Elsis") was originally created to solve a problem that I had with OOP programming, the seperation of simple properties and their mutation methods.
+LCES (pronounced "Elsis") was originally created to solve a problem that I had with OOP programming in Javascript, the seperation of simple properties and their mutation methods.
 For example, if you have a square object with a `width` property, but that `width` property cannot be changed without invoking a seperate `setWidth` method:

 ```javascript
 // To get the width